- Discover parts of Bolivia most tourists never get to experience.

 Kuoda staff will transfer you from Cochabamba to La Paz and then to the airport there for your international flight home.

-Like the sound of this Ancient Treasures of Bolivia tour?
+Like the sound of this Luxury Bolivia tour?
 Get in touch with Kuoda and we’ll start devising your very own customized Bolivia private travel experience.

-Our staff handpicks the best hotels in Bolivia to ensure you get ultimate comfort and character during your stay.
+- Our staff handpicks the best hotels to ensure you get ultimate comfort and character during your stay.